croservices/cro/docs/cro-tool.md

     cro run flashbard-backend users frontend

-The output of the services will be displayed, prefixed with the service name.
+The output of the services will be displayed, prefixed with the `service-name`.
 Sending SIGINT (hitting Ctrl+C) will kill all of the services.

 ## Tracing Services

+    cro trace <service-name-or-filter>

 The `cro trace` command is much like `cro run`, except it turns on pipeline debugging in the services.
 This makes it possible to see the traffic that each